Peak District Kids writer: Gemma from Families Can Travel

-The Stepping Stones in Dovedale is a popular destination for walkers, but further up the valley lies the sleepier hamlet of Milldale.
+Dovedale Stepping Stones are a popular destination for walkers, but further up the valley lies the sleepy hamlet of Milldale.
 This linear Milldale walk starts from the peaceful and pretty Milldale and follows the River Dove closely along the Dovedale Valley.

-This has to be one of our favourite and prettiest pram-friendly Peak District walks.
+This has to be one of the prettiest pram-friendly Peak District walks.
 The kids will love climbing inside the impressive caves at Dove Holes before reaching the Ilam Rock, a 25-metre tall limestone pinnacle.
 From here you can return to Milldale the way you came and relax by the river with a drink from Polly’s Cottage Takeaway Refreshment.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

-HOW LONG DOES IT TAKE: This walk can be done in 1.5 hours but taking it at a nice leisurely pace whilst the kids play by the river and in the caves, I would allow 2-3 hours.
+HOW LONG DOES IT TAKE: This walk can be done in 1.5 hours, but taking it at a nice leisurely pace whilst the kids play by the river and in the caves, we recommend allowing 2-3 hours.